 Rumble Robots Invasion

-Following the enormous retail success in 2001 of Rumble Robots, a popular line of remote control robot toys operated by infared technology, Trendmasters introduces the next generation, Rumble Robots Invasion
+Following the enormous retail success in 2001 of Rumble Robots, a popular line of remote control robot toys operated by infared technology, Trendmasters introduced the next generation, Rumble Robots Invasion

 With Rumble Robots Invasion, kids can play with an entire team of robot knights and soldiers using a single infared remote, lead by the Invasion King.
 Now children can operate legions of toys and command armies, devise tactics and strategy and engage their minds along with their imagination.